 The Board of Directors of the Company constituted a committee of Directors (in Compliance with Regulations 18 of the SEBI Listing Obligation and Disclosure Requirement Regulations) known as Audit Committee in its meeting held on 30th January 2001 and further re-constituted the same on 29th June 2002, 29th July 2006, 29th April 2008, 30th June 2009, 2nd August 2011 and 8th February 2012.
-Shri R. S. Rathore is continuing as Chairman of the Audit Committee since 10th March 2008.

 In view of the demise of Shri J. N. Roy (DIN-02132227) and Shri R.S.
-Rathore (DIN-02132227) Independent Director on 12th May, 2021 and 19th January 2022 respectively.
-The Audit Committee has been re-constituted presently consisting three Directors as members of Audit Committee viz.
-Shri Brijendra Sahay, Shri Bibek roy Choudhary, Shri A.K.
+Rathore (DIN-02132227) Independent Director on 12th May, 2021 and 19th January 2022 respectively, the Audit Committee has been re-constituted in the Audit Committee Meeting dated 11.07.2022 presently consisting three Directors as members of Audit Committee viz.
+Shri Brijendra Sahay, Shri Bibek Roy Choudhary, Shri A.K.
 Srivastava and Company Secretary acts as Secretary to the Committee.
-Out of three committee members, two are Independent Directors and one is Non-executive and Non- Independent Director.
-The Chairman of the Audit Committee is an independent Director which is in Compliance with the Regulations 18 of the Listing Obligation and Disclosure Requirement Regulations as well as Section 177 of the Companies Act, 2013.
+Out of three committee members, two are Independent Directors and one is Non-executive and Non-Independent Director.
+The Chairman of the Audit Committee is an Independent Director which is in Compliance with the Regulations 18 of the Listing Obligation and Disclosure Requirement Regulations as well as Section 177 of the Companies Act, 2013.
+Shri Brijendra Sahay is Chairman of the Audit Committee since 11th July, 2022.